rktjmp/hotpot.nvim/README.md

 ## `:Fnl`

-Evaulate either the command line provided fennel, or a range from the current buffer either specified on the commandline or by selection.
+Evaluates either the command line provided Fennel, or a range from the current buffer either specified on the command line or by selection.

-This command is analogous to Neovims built in `:lua` command, and supports the same `=` output toggle, eg: `:Fnl= (+ 1 2)` will output `3`, where as `:Fnl (+ 1 2)` will silently evaluate the code.
+This command is analogous to Neovim's built in `:lua` command, and supports the same `=` output toggle, eg: `:Fnl= (+ 1 2)` will output `3`, where as `:Fnl (+ 1 2)` will silently evaluate the code.